Having your new German Shepherd puppy for the first night at home can be both exciting, and a little bit scary.

 On the other hand, the responsibility can take some getting used to – with training, health checks, cleaning up, making sure anything that can be chewed on doesn’t get destroyed, and so on.

-We wanted to make sure you are as prepared as you can be for your new German Shepherd puppy’s first night home with a quick checklist of things you might find useful.
+We wanted to make sure you are as prepared as you can be for your new German Shepherd puppy’s first night home with a quick checklist of things you might find useful to consider and potentially plan for.

 Let’s look at the list now…